 You may be surprised to know that Chinese import standards are stricter even than Australian or EU standards.
 China has its own product certification, product standard and testing standards that your products must meet.
 That means your products need to undergo a rigorous assessment before they can enter the Chinese market.

 There are three main requirements for exporting any product into China: CCC certification (or CCC mark), Guobiao (GB) testing standards and ISO standards.

 - A sample of products requiring the CCC mark include electrical and electronic products, household electrical appliances, small power motors, motor vehicles and safety parts, motor vehicle tyres, agricultural machinery, firefighting equipment and much more.

 - The Guobiao (GB) is a set of testing standards which are the equivalent of our national standards.
 Any product that requires the CCC mark will have a matching GB standard against which it is assessed.

 - Almost every Chinese buyer would ask you to provide ISO 9001 Certification and, if the products to be purchased fall in the categories of high risk of environmental pollution and safety risk, they will also require environmental management and occupational safety management certifications (ISO 14001 and OHSAS 18001).

 Need help understanding the complexities of exporting to China?

-If you’d like some more information about compliance requirements for exporting to China, please click here.
-Alternatively, for a no-obligation chat about how to prepare your business for export, please contact us or give us a call on 1300 132 745
+If you’d like some more information about compliance requirements for exporting to China, please contact us or give us a call on 1300 132 745